andrew0030/PandoraCore/notes.md

   - [ ] Add a modifier that allows registering features to biome/s
   - [ ] Add a modifier that allows registering structures to biome/s
   - [ ] Maybe add a modifier that allows adding entries to jigsaw structure piece pools
+  - [ ] Maybe add some sort of "empty" modifier that allows data packs to disable/overwrite modifiers
 - Shader Patcher
   - I dont understand enough about this system to write TODOs